JavOrraca/tidymodels-mcp/README.md

 ## Overview

-This MCP server connects Cline's AI to the tidymodels ecosystem, providing comprehensive information about tidymodels packages, functions, and common workflows.
-It allows Cline to:
+While this MCP server is extensible for use with tool-agnostic agentic AI workflows, in it's current form it can be paired with [Cline.bot](https://cline.bot/) and [Claude Desktop](https://claude.ai/download) as a local MCP server.
+The purpose of this MCP is to monitor tidymodels ecosystem, specifically the GitHub repositories [under the tidymodels organization](https://github.com/tidymodels), providing comprehensive information about tidymodels packages, functions, and common workflows.

+Currently, I'm getting better MCP performance when paired with Cline to:

 - List all packages in the tidymodels ecosystem
 - Provide detailed information about specific packages